 Workplace injuries are inevitable over time, and therefore organizations require a set of protections against financial claims due to injury.
-Workers’ compensation insurance, often referred to as workers’ comp, is an insurance policy that provides coverage for medical expenses and lossed wages in the event an employee becomes injured or ill at work.
-Physical and mental rehabilitation, as well as death benefits, can also be covered through a workers compensation policy.
+Workers’ compensation insurance, often referred to as workers’ comp, is an insurance policy that provides coverage for medical expenses and lost wages in the event an employee becomes injured or ill at work.
+Physical and psychiatric rehabilitation, as well as death benefits, can also be covered through a worker’s compensation policy.

 What Does Workers Compensation Cover?

 If an employee sustains a physical injury while performing labor on the job, worker’s compensation will cover the expenses.
 Other work-related conditions such as carpal tunnel or asbestosis can also be covered by worker’s compensation.
 Employers will receive financial protection for worker’s compensation claims if an employee suffers a workplace injury or illness, regardless of whether it was caused by employee negligence or not.

 What is Not Covered?

 Injuries that occur outside of work, including while commuting to and from work, are not covered by worker’s compensation.
 If an employee suffers intentional harm, whether self-inflicted or by another individual, it will not be covered.
 Injuries that occur while under the influence will also not be covered by workers comp.
 Seasonal employees, contractors, and volunteers may also not receive worker’s compensation benefits in some states.

 Almost every state requires employers to acquire a workers compensation insurance policy.
 There are some exemptions for certain employees, however, that you can verify with your state.
 It is important to bear in mind, though, that worker’s compensation insurance provides a layer of protection for both yourself and your employees.